 The Village owns a variety of property and assets that allow it to fulfill governmental and service functions on behalf of the community.
 The Village Hall is located on Pine Street in a building which is co-located with the Fire House.
 The costs of the facility, including general operating and maintenance costs, utilities and insurance total \$38,000.
+16

-&lt;sup>15 As of December 19, 2012, updated information had not been received as to the hours, duties performed, and costs of the Victory Deputy Village Clerk/Treasurer position with the transfer of lead agency for Water Administration to the Village of Schuylerville.
+&lt;sup>15 As of October 4, updated information had not been received as to the hours, duties performed, and costs of the Victory Deputy Village Clerk/Treasurer position with the transfer of lead agency for Water Administration to the Village of Schuylerville.
+Updates will be included as available.